bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/08_Persistent_Storage/01_Storage_integration.rst

 First steps
 ***********

-COMPSs relies on a Storage API to enable the interation with persistent storage frameworks (:numref:`storage_architecture`), which is composed by two main
+COMPSs relies on a Storage API to enable the integration with persistent storage frameworks (:numref:`storage_architecture`), which is composed by two main
 modules: *Storage Object Interface* (SOI) and *Storage Runtime Interface* (SRI)